-The response from marketplaces may see social media channels become vital platforms for cybercriminals to drive traffic to websites, increasing sales of counterfeit and falsified products and medical devices.
+The response from marketplaces may see social media channels become vital platforms for cybercriminals looking to drive traffic to websites which sell counterfeit and falsified products and medical devices.

 It’s important that we differentiate between falsified medical devices, counterfeit and falsified medicinal products:

 Falsified medical devices means any device with a false presentation of its identity and/or of its source and/or its CE marking certificates or documents relating to CE marking procedures.
 This definition does not include unintentional non-compliance and is without prejudice to infringements of intellectual property rights.

 Counterfeit medical devices are medical devices which infringe on intellectual property and trademark law.

 Falsified medicines are medical products with a false representation of:

 (a) its identity, including its packaging and labelling, its name or its composition as regards any of the ingredients including excipients and the strength of those ingredients.

 (b) its source, including its manufacturer, its country of manufacturing, its country of origin or its marketing authorization holder; or